makersacademy/bowling-challenge/README.md

 As a bowler
 So that I can receive bonus points for a spare
 The first roll score of my current frame will be added to my previous frame score as bonus points

+USER STORY 12: Frame 10, Roll 1 = Strike

+As a bowler
+So that I can receive bonus points for a strike in my last frame (frame 10)
+Allow me to have 2 additional rolls

 ### APPROACH
 ------------